FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/introducing-the-network-indexer.md

 ## How To Use A Network Indexer

 A network indexer is hosted at [cid.contact](http://cid.contact/) and can be accessed by sending requests to its API via HTTP or libp2p.
 The cid.contact indexer has a lightweight web interface that can be used to manually enter a CID and query the indexer.
-This makes a request to <span style="background-color: #eaeaea"> `cid.contact/cid/`</span> and displays the results.
+This makes a request to `cid.contact/cid/` and displays the results.

 ## Real World Example